dcppc/crosscut-metadata/sparql/README.md

   ],
 ```

-with the corrsponding GitHub URIs (to which the above w3id.org URIs redirect):
+with the corresponding GitHub URIs (to which the above w3id.org URIs redirect):

 ```
   "@context": [